estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 window.customElements.define('search-result', SearchResult);
 ```

-**Note: for the sake of keeping this article short, any polyfills to support Web Components will be added to the following React, Vue and Angular apps, but if you are interested in adding them, read  [An Introduction to Web Components's article](https://academind.com/tutorials/web-components-introduction/).**
+**Note: for the sake of keeping this article short, no polyfills to support Web Components will be added to the following React, Vue and Angular apps, but if you are interested in adding them, read the article [An Introduction to Web Components](https://academind.com/tutorials/web-components-introduction/).**

 ## React Demo

 The final React app can be found in this [gitHub repo](https://github.com/estebanmunchjones2019/react-web-components-plugin).
-Lets see how to build it by following these steps:
+Let's see how to build it by following these steps:

 1) **Create a React project** by entering the following commands in your terminal, one at a time, to create a project called `react-web-components`: